There are many people saying 'Solar power does not work' or 'Solar power is not efficient', we can say this is not true.

 - We got a proper quote from a very good Solar company, enviro group.

-- We gave them access to our last 4 energy bills and quoted us a proper system.
+- We gave them access to our last 4 energy bills and they quoted us a proper system.

 (not those advertised on TV, they do not work - cheap panels, cheap inverter)